j3-signalroom/iac-snowflake-admin_service_user-rsa_key_credentials_creation-script/README.md

    - This automation streamlines the authentication process, reducing setup time and potential errors, thereby enabling faster and more reliable deployment of Snowflake services.

 2. **Minimal required permissions:**
-   - The script grants the smallest set of privileges that the admin user needs to perform its required actions.
+   - The script grants the smallest set of privileges that the admin service user needs to perform its required actions.
 This approach is part of the principle of *least privilege*, a security best practice that minimizes the potential for unauthorized access or accidental modifications by limiting permissions to only what is necessary.
-Below is the list of roles that will be granted to the admin user:
+Below is the list of roles that will be granted to the admin service user:

       Role|Description
       -|-